unkus/moviechecker/README.md

 [Project issues](https://github.com/users/unkus/projects/1)

 ## 1. Goals
-The goal of the project is to gain experience with the next stack:
+The goal of the project is to gain experience with the next stack and patterns:
 - Gradle
-- Java 17 (1.8++)
+- Java 17
 - Spring (Spring Boot, Spring Data JPA)
 - H2 database
 - Jupiter (JUnit5)
+- SOLID
+- MVC

 ## 2. Modules
-Project has core, database, datasource and some number modules provides data.
+Project has core, database, datasource and some number of modules to provide data.

 ### 2.1 Core
-Core module include DI submodule describes used objects.
-Also here placed UI part (possibly will be extracted to separate module).Provides a couple of views representing data received from a provider.
+Here placed UI part (possibly will be extracted to separate module).Provides a couple of views representing data received from a provider.
 Provides the ability to open episodes in the default system browser and mark movies as favorites.

 ![Released view](./released.png)
 ![Expected view](./expected.png)
 ![Favorite view](./favorites.png)

+#### 2.1.1 Core DI
+This module encapsulate dependency inversion.

 ### 2.2 Database
-The data is distributed across tables: site, movie, season, episode and favorite. one-to-many relations: site->movie->season->episode one-to-one relations:
+The data is distributed across tables: site, movie, season, episode and favorite.

+one-to-many relations:
+- site->movie->season->episode

+one-to-one relations:
 - favorite->movie
 - favorite->episode - keeping last viewed episode